SausageMuffins/Mind-Palace/Notes/Machine Learning/Markov Decision Process.md

 The optimal "strategy" or **mapping** of what actions to take at each state such that we reach the optimal value (highest reward).
 Think dictionary.

 #### Optimal Value $(V^*(s))$
-The cumulative highest reward of the current state only.
+The long term expected utility of state s.
+This "long term utility" is an estimate!
+It's not the same as the immediate reward.

-#### Optimal Q-Function$(Q^*(s,a))$
+#### Optimal Q-value $(Q^*(s,a))$
-The expected best reward if we were to take an action a at any particular state s using the optimal policy.
-This means the best cumulative (expected) rewards of both the current state + the reward of the next (possible) states following the optimal policy.
+The immediate reward of moving to the next state R(s,a,s') + the optimal value of the next state s'.
+There can be multiple Q values because of the different possible action an agent can take at state s, but the optimal Q value is one that follows the optimal policy.

+In other words, the optimal Q value is also the best long term expected reward for taking an action a.

 ---

 ## Arriving at End-Goal

+**Main Idea:** Guess and check on the same spot until we get an optimal value.
+That is, we pretend to take every single possible action and see if taking that action improves my current optimal values (v and q).
+This will naturally impact our optimal policy after v and q converges.

 There are three main ways to arrive at our end goal --> getting optimal policy, values and Q-values.
 ![[Optimization in Machine Learning#Markov Decision Process]]